 Restoration activities include removal of peeling paint and plaster, restoration of interior plaster and paint, refurbishing structural and decorative metal, reworking original metal support beams throughout the lantern room and elsewhere, replacing glass as necessary, and upgrading the present electrical system.
 Power to the island is provided by an air compressor and gas generator.
 The beacon light is to be powered by solar energy.
-Trips to the site are made by small helicopter, owned and operated by Air Shasta Rotor and Wing, LLC, Redding, CA. The Raven R44, which seats three passengers and one pilot, is a compact-sized (1134 kilograms (kg)) (2500 pounds (lbs)) helicopter with two-bladed main and tail rotors.
+Trips to the site are made by small helicopter, owned and operated by Air Shasta Rotor and Wing, LLC, Redding, CA. The Robinson R66, which seats up to four passengers (but comfortably seats only three) and one pilot, is a compact-sized (1225 kilograms (kg)) (2700 pounds (lbs)) helicopter with two-bladed main and tail rotors.
 Both sets of rotors are fitted with noise-attenuating blade tip caps that would decrease flyover noise.
 Volunteers involved in restoration are taken out 3 at a time.
-The number of helicopter trips is estimated at no more than 36 landings/takeoffs per month (i.e., one weekend per month-Friday, Saturday, and Sunday).
-On Fridays, there could be up to a potential of eight flights to the Lighthouse bringing 12 - 15 crew members and equipment/material and six flights back to the mainland for a total of 16 flights on day one.
-The first flight would depart from Crescent City Airport (Latitude: 41°46'48" N; Longitude: 124°14'11'' W) at 9:00 am for a six-minute flight to Northwest Seal Rock.
+The number of helicopter trips is estimated at no more than 30 landings/takeoffs per month (i.e., one weekend per month-Friday, Saturday, and Sunday).
+On Fridays, there could be up to a potential of four flights to the Lighthouse bringing up to 12 crew members and equipment/material and four flights back to the mainland for a total of eight flights on day one.
+The first flight would depart from Crescent City Airport (Latitude: 41°46'48" N; Longitude: 124°14'11" W) no earlier than 8:30 am for a six-minute flight to Northwest Seal Rock.
 The helicopter would land and take-off immediately after offloading personnel and equipment every 20 minutes (min).
-The total duration of the first day's aerial operations would last for approximately three hours (hrs) and 26 min and would end at approximately 12:34 p.m.
+The total duration of the first day's aerial operations would last for approximately four hours (hrs) and would end at approximately 12:30 p.m.
 Once the restoration crew is transported to the Lighthouse, the majority of the crew would remain overnight (Friday and Saturday) and return the last day of restoration and maintenance activities (Sunday).
 Even though SGRLPS would use the helicopter to transport work crew members and materials on the first and last days of the three-day activity, the helicopter would likely fly to and from the Lighthouse on all three days of the restoration and maintenance activities.

-For the second day (Saturday), the SGRLPS proposes a flight plan comparable to, but likely less than, what is described above for Friday (up to five arrivals and five departures) and below for

-Sunday (four arrivals and four departures) flight activities to Northwest Seal Rock.
+For the second day (Saturday), the SGRLPS proposes a flight plan comparable to, but likely less than, what is described above for Friday (up to two arrivals and two departures) flight activities to Northwest Seal Rock.
 The first flight would depart from Crescent City Airport at 9:00 a.m. for a six-minute flight to Northwest Seal Rock.
 The total duration of the second day's aerial operations would last for no more than 3 hours, depending on the number of crew members transported to and off Northwest Seal Rock.

 For the final day of operations, SGRLPS proposes to conduct a maximum of eight helicopter flights (four arrivals and four departures) to transport the remaining crew members and equipment/material back to the Crescent City Airport.
-The total duration of the last day's aerial operations for restoration and maintenance would last for approximately two hrs and 14 min.
+The total duration of the last day's aerial operations for restoration and maintenance would last for approximately two hrs.